TrustAI/DeepConcolic/README.md

 4. \<modeType> is in {'forest', 'tree'}
 5. \<pruningFlag> is in {True, False}, with default value False
 6. \<saveModelFlag> is in {True, False}, with default value False
-7. \<workDirectory> is the working directory, with default value 'EKiMK_workdir'
+7. \<workDirectory> is the working directory, with default value 'EKiML_workdir'
+8. \<Datadir> is the directory where dataset files are located (default is 'EKiML/dataset')

 For example, we can run the following
 ```
-python -m EKiML.main --Dataset har --Mode synthesis --Embedding_Method black-box --Model tree --workdir 'EKiML_har'
+python -m EKiML.main --Dataset har --Mode synthesis --Embedding_Method black-box --Model tree --workdir 'EKiML_har' --Datadir 'datasets'
 ```
 which suggests that we are considering the HAR dataset, tryng to synthesise knowledge from a pre-trained tree by applying our black-box synthesis algorithm.

 # Tool 4 -- GUAP: Generalised Universal Adversarial Perturbation